 - If you hold a credential with CDE (teacher license, substitute authorization, etc.), the account used for eLicensing Verification Access will be separate from your personal account and registered under your professional email.
 If this is the case, CDE will distinguish the 2 accounts and notify you via email.

 eLicensing Verification Access Roles and Responsibilities for Educator Preparation Program Licensing Coordinators

 - Most Importantly: Although CDE will receive criminal history information from the CBI/FBI, this does not mean that a field experience student will undergo a background investigation based upon the information received.
 CDE cannot conduct a full background check until the candidate submits an application for a credential for which they fully meet the requirements.
 CDE will act only as a pass-through of criminal history information, which will allow the educator preparation program and school district/charter school to make an informed decision when placing a field experience student.

 - Each of your students must register their own account in CDE's eLicensing system prior to completing the fingerprinting process.
 Your students may set up their account at any time and we recommend that they use a personal email account that they check often rather than one issued by the school.
 Failure to register an account in the system will likely require that student to complete fingerprinting a second time once the account has been registered.

 - Each student must have an assigned field placement in an educational setting prior to fingerprinting.
 When submitting fingerprints as a field experience student, Colorado statute requires that field experience students provide detail for the school or district where they will be placed.

-- Your field placement students will submit the Field Experience Background Information Form to submit their student ID, field placement information, and complete a self-disclosure.
-This form will allow CDE to configure your students' eLicensing account so that you, as the EPP/LC, will be able to view their criminal history information.
+- Your field placement students will complete the "Programs" section of their COOL account profile, where they will identify their Colorado preparation program, include their student ID field and field placement information and complete a self-disclosure.
+This will allow you, as the identified EPP, to view their criminal history information.